Cubs vs. Braves MLB Betting Odds, Trends & Prediction

 Cubs vs. Braves MLB BETTING PREDICTION

 Take the under.
-The under is 6-2 in the Cubs’ last eight games against an opponent from the National League East Division, is 4-1 in their last five games played on Tuesday and is 15-6 in their last 21 games when listed as the underdog.
-On the other side, the under is 10-1 in the Braves’ last 11 home games, is 21-3 in their last 24 games overall and is 10-2 in their last 12 league games.
+The under is now 8-3 in the Cubs’ last 11 games against National League opponents and has cashed in four out of Chicago’s last five games played on a Wednesday.
+On the other side, the under is 19-2 in the Braves’ last 21 games overall, is 11-1 in their last 12 home games and is 10-1 in their last 11 contests against National League opponents.